 Ok.
 Misty.
 No tears.
 I got this.

 Larry kissed me at the Sea Grille August 14, 1987.
 He proposed to me on Veteran’s Day, 1987.
 We were married August 14, 1988.
 Dates are important to us.
 Dates matter.
 But they aren’t sacred.
 We moved holidays around to suit us, or family obligations.
 We celebrated in silly ways.
 Larry took me to Burger King for my birthday and wedding anniversary.
 He bought me things for Christmas if I asked for them.
 (Once, I told him that the most romantic thing I’d ever seen was when Rigo filled Audrey’s Christmas stocking and included emery boards.
 It was just so thoughtful.
 And every single Christmas after that, there were emery boards in my stocking.)
-I got roses on my anniversary, one red rose for every year marriage, and one white rose for the kiss.
+I got roses on my anniversary, one red rose for every year of marriage, and one white rose for the kiss.
 But he reserved all his energy and creativity and grand gestures for November 11th.
 Veteran’s Day.
 He would laugh and say it was because it was the day I quit smoking.
 But I knew.
 I knew how proud he was to be married to a vet.
 And I knew he was marking the day he proposed.
 And he’d put on Pink Floyd.
 And Time would play.
 And he’d kiss me, and I’d hear bells.

 I’m going to ruin these stinking eyelashes at this rate.
 Well.
 Who